Code-Institute-Submissions/milestone-project-114/README.md

 to enable Stripe's 3D payment authentication.

-Upon a successful payment, the user is redirected to their profile page, where the subscription status should read 'PAID'.
+Upon successful payment, the user is redirected to their profile page, where the subscription status should read 'PAID'.
 This will now allow the user to view all of the lesson content.

 ### Cancelling a Subscription

 Cancelling a user's subscription is as simple as clicking the 'Cancel Subscription' button found in the user profile's subscription information.
-The subscription will imediately be cancelled.
+The subscription will immediately be cancelled.
 Further functionality to this would be to implement an automatic refresh of the profile page upon clicking cancel, so the status of the subscription correctly reads 'CANCELED' without the user having to exit the profile page or manually refresh.

 ### Updating a Subscription

 If a user has a paid subscription, all 'subscribe' buttons visible throughout the site will now read 'change subscription'.
-This will still bring the user to the subscription payment page, where they will first have to cancel their current subscription in order to change their subscription by subscribing to a new tier.
+This will still bring the user to the subscription payment page, where they will first have to cancel their current subscription to change their subscription by subscribing to a new tier.

 ### Purchasing a Merch Item